 Farmall 400 2-71 Repower Project (Step by Step with Pictures)

-Update Oct 14, 2018: I’ve made recent upgrades to the engine and have updated this “Step by Step Story” to reflect changes made since my original posting.
+Update Nov 5, 2018: I’ve made recent upgrades to the engine and have updated this “Step by Step Story” to reflect changes made since my original posting.
 Basically I ended up with coolant in the oil and head gasket compression seal leakage into the coolant.
 Modifications were needed.
 A Discussion of this now appears as a sub bullet article in the menu, 2-71 Head Gasket Issues Experienced and Background Information (https://wordpress.com/page/dieselbobllc.com/827).

 Picture Story of the rebuild: